mariomenjr/posat/README.md

 Build a positions report from Fills in Coinbase.

 ![Portfolio Sample](./assets/portfolio.sample.png)

-<sub>Size, Break Even Entry, and Position in USD field were hidden due to privacy matters.</sub>
+<sub>Size, Average Cost, and Invested Amount fields were hidden due to privacy matters.</sub>

 ## Usage